200WordRPG/200wordrpg.github.io/index.md

 **2) To provide a collection of ideas that the community may build upon.** These entries are released under the [Creative Commons license]({{site.baseurl}}/licensing) to promote collaboration and innovation.
 It is our hope that new designers and old pros alike will use these interesting ideas and work together to expand them into something greater.

+## No Future Plans

+We have no planned events or announcements at this time.
+Please enjoy the entries archived on this site and we hope you'll continue to create even without the encouragement of the 200 Word RPG Challenge.

 ## Entry of the Day

 <a class="twitter-timeline" data-show-replies="false" data-tweet-limit="1" data-chrome="noheader nofooter noscrollbar" data-width="500px" data-align="center" data-conversation="none" data-dnt="true" href="https://twitter.com/200WordRPG">Entry of the Day</a>

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Stay Tuned for Updates about 2022

-We hope to revive the challenge this year.
-Thanks for your interest!
-Stay safe, everyone.

 ## Why 200 Words?